 What level of fitness is expected of players?

-Field players are expected to arrive in late August fit enough to run a mile in 5:30 and complete at least eight laps in a Cooper Run (12 minute run).
+Field players are expected to arrive in late August fit enough to run a mile in 5:15.
 We also emphasize fitness throughout the regular season.
 It is a cornerstone of our game.

 Is there any off-season commitment?

 Off-season training is voluntary, but typical of our athletes.
 Our guys often play indoor soccer in the Messiah College gym throughout the winter and have a weight room regimen for 12 months of the year.
 We also play some inter-collegiate games in the spring and have practices in March and April, and there is a summer training plan for each player.

 Do players from the club team eventually get to play for the Messiah varsity team?

 It has happened on rare occasion, but typically not.
 The varsity team recruits from the high schools, not from the club team.

 When are the tryouts?

 In the fall semester, usually at about 5:00 on the Monday after move-in day.
 Check our Facebook page for details.
 You will be tested for fitness as well as technical ability.

 What are my chances of making the team?